Inez Carrasquillo

-Inez Carrasquillo (born 14 February 1994) is a Puerto Rican-American strongwoman.
-Born in Chicago, Carrasquillo has chosen to represent Puerto Rico in competition throughout her career.
+Inez Carrasquillo (born 14 February 1994) is a Puerto Rican-American strongwoman competitor and tech industry professional.

-Carrasquillo began her amateur strongwoman career in 2020 after briefly competing in powerlifting, where she achieved what was then the 19th-best total in women's history.
-Competing at the professional level since 2021, Carrasquillo has won four international contests along with numerous national and regional contests.
-She holds several world records in the women's overhead press, holding the log lift world record since 2023.
+Known for her prowess in overhead lifts, she holds women's log lift record in strongwoman with 145.5 kg.

 Early life

 Carrasquillo was born in Chicago to Puerto Rican parents.
-Carrasquillo and her sisters were adopted by their grandmother, who worked as a bus driver to support them.
+She and her sisters were adopted by their grandmother, who worked as a bus driver to support them.
 She was encouraged to pursue sports due to her height, competing in volleyball and shot put.

-Carrasquillo struggled financially throughout her 20's, briefly becoming homeless and living in her car.
-She cited lifting as a source of stability during especially difficult times.

 Career

-Carrasquillo briefly competed in powerlifting, competing in three USA Powerlifting meets and winning all three.
-She achieved a total of 1,450lbs, the 19th-best women's total at the time.
-Afterwards, coach Alec Pagan offered to help her compete in strongwoman.
-She would compete in her first amateur competition, the Rainier Pro-Am, after only four weeks of training, taking second.
-She would compete at the 2021 Official Strongman Games, tying for third.
-This would also be her first time representing Puerto Rico in competition.
+Carrasquillo started with powerlifting, competing in three USA Powerlifting meets and winning all three.
+She achieved a total of 657.5 kg, the 19th-best women's total at the time.
+Afterwards, her coach Alec Pagan offered to help her compete in strongwoman.

-Carrasquillo continued to compete in amateur competitions, winning the 2022 Arnold Amateur Strongwoman World Series while taking first place in every event.
-She participated in pro shows including America's Strongest Woman and the Beerstone competition in 2022; Beerstone would be her first professional win.
+She competed in her first amateur competition, Rainier Pro-Am, after four weeks of training, taking second.
+She then competed at 2021 Official Strongman Games, tying for third.
+She continued to compete in amateur competitions, winning the 2022 Arnold Amateur Strongwoman World Series while taking first place in every event.

+Carrasquillo turned pro with America's Strongest Woman and the Beerstone competition in 2022; winning the latter.

-In 2023, Carrasquillo broke the record for the women's log lift with a lift of 145.8kg (321.4 lbs).
-She also made her first appearance at the Arnold Strongwoman Classic, where she would come fifth.
+In 2023, Carrasquillo broke the women's log lift record with 145.5 kg and made her first appearance at the Arnold Strongwoman Classic, where she emerged fifth.

-At the 2024 Arnold Strongwoman Classic, Carrasquillo injured herself by tripping and falling during a frame carrying event, smashing her face into the implement.
-Despite severe swelling, Carrasquillo completed the contest, placing 5th.
-Later that year, Carrasquillo won the Rogue Invitational featuring the largest prize pool in the history of strongwoman.
-She also won that year's North America's Strongest Woman competition.
+At 2024 Arnold Strongwoman Classic, Carrasquillo got injured during timber carry event, smashing her face into the implement.
+Despite severe swelling, she completed the contest, placing fifth.
+Later that year, Carrasquillo won Rogue Invitational featuring the largest prize pool in the history of strongwoman and North America's Strongest Woman competition.

 In 2025, Carrasquillo won the Arnold Strongwoman Classic, with some analysts arguing that her win secured her spot as the best competitor in the sport.
-She earned her second consecutive Rogue Invitational win later that year.
+She then began working with her new coach, Niko Chaprales, and earned her second consecutive Rogue Invitational win later that year.

+In 2026, Carrasquillo started her competition season at the Arnold Strongwoman Classic, where she placed second behind Olga Liashchuk.